AARP Eye Center

 Use the state's polling place information page to find your polling place.

 Yes.
 When voting in person, you’ll be asked for your voter ID card, driver’s license, state ID, military ID, passport, hunting or fishing license, or another current valid photo ID.
 If you don’t have one of these IDs, you may present a current utility bill, paycheck, government check, bank statement or another government-issued document.
 If an election official knows the identity of the voter, the official can waive the ID unless it’s a first-time voter who registered without providing identification.

 How do I register to vote?

 Note that most Alaskans are automatically registered to vote when they apply for a Permanent Fund Dividend unless they opt out.
-You can check if you’re registered to vote through the state’s voter information portal.
+Check if you’re registered to vote through the state’s voter information portal.

 - Online: Use the state’s online voter registration system to register or update your registration.
 You’ll need a current Alaska driver’s license or Alaska ID card.

-Editor’s note: This guide was updated on Sept.
-23, 2022, with a link to the state's sample ballots.
+Editor’s note: This guide was updated on Dec.
+2, 2022, with more information about voting in Alaska.

 - Keep up with local events and AARP advocacy efforts at states.aarp.org/alaska